 We return to our study of the Word of God this morning and the bulletin that you looked at might have surprised you a little bit.
-If you were here last Sunday you know that we finished chapter 11 and you might be a little bit discouraged that we're going back.
+If you were here last Sunday you know that we finished chapter 11 and you might be a little bit discouraged to think that we're going back.
 Don't be, we're not.
 That's a misprint.
-In actuality we are now embarking upon chapter 12, another relatively lengthy chapter as many in Luke are, but one filled with wonderful, wonderful truth.
-I am on a pace to finish the gospel of Luke about the same amount of time that I finished the gospel of Matthew.
-That was many years ago and not much has changed as we have gone through the Word of God, endeavoring to be as careful as we can and not miss anything the Lord has prepared for us.
+In actuality we are now embarking upon chapter 12, another relatively lengthy chapter, as many in Luke are, but one filled with wonderful, wonderful truth.
+I am on a pace to finish the gospel of Luke in about the same amount of time that I finished the gospel of Matthew.
+And that was many years ago.
+Not much has changed as we have gone through the Word of God, endeavoring to be as careful as we can and not miss anything the Lord has prepared for us.

-Just a little bit of background because we're entering a new discourse by our Lord.
+Just a little bit of background because we're entering a new chapter and we’re entering a new discourse by our Lord.
 We have been learning in chapter 11 that false religion is all hypocrisy.
-False religion does not truly know God, it cannot bring someone to God, it cannot bring someone into His Kingdom.
+False religion does not truly know God.
+It cannot bring someone to God.
+It cannot bring someone into His kingdom.
 False religion does not provide forgiveness.
 False religion does not provide redemption.
 It does not empower people to do what is right.
 It does not please God.
 It does not lead to heaven.
-False religion is deception, it is all lies and hypocrisy.
-It is people pretending to know God, pretending to know truth, pretending to do good and to do right, to please God and pretending or imagining that they are headed for heaven.
+False religion is deception.
+It is all lies and hypocrisy.
+It is people pretending to know God, pretending to know truth, pretending to do good, and to do right to please God and pretending or imagining that they are headed for heaven.
 All false religion is hypocrisy.
 And all the leaders of false religion are hypocrites who claim to know God and to know truth and to be able to lead others in the right way and are utterly unable to do it.

 It is warning that sets the tone in the text we're coming to.
-If you notice chapter 12, I want to show you something interesting, verse 1 says, "Many thousands of the multitude gather together."
+If you notice chapter 12, I want to show you something interesting.
+Verse 1 says, "Many thousands of the multitude gather together."
 Verse 13 says, "Someone in the crowd said..."
 If you keep going, verse 54, He was also saying to the multitudes.
 Chapter 13 verse 1, "Now on the same occasion," and then verse 2, "He answered and said to them."
-You say, "Why you telling me that?"
+You say, "Why are you telling me that?"
 Because that connects all of this to the same event.
 The crowd gathered.
 He spoke to the crowd.
-Someone in the crowd interrupted Him, later Peter interrupted Him.
+Someone in the crowd interrupted Him.
+Later Peter interrupted Him.
 He went back and said more to the crowd in verse 54.
 Chapter 13 verse 1, it was the same occasion when some folks were there and they came and spoke and He answered them again.
-This is one discourse that took place at one time and it runs from chapter 12 verse 1 to chapter 13 verse 9.
+This is one discourse that took place at one time and it runs from chapter 12, verse 1 to chapter 13 verse 9.
 It is a long discourse punctuated by a couple of interruptions.
 The background here of all that our Lord says is judgment.
-Verse 5, "Fear the one who after he has killed has authority to cast into hell.
+Verse 5: "Fear the one who after he has killed has authority to cast into hell.
 Yes, I tell you, fear Him."
 Verse 19, "Soul, you have many goods laid up for many years to come, take your ease, eat drink and be merry," verse 20, "but God said to him, 'You fool, this very night your soul is required of you and now who will own what you've prepared?'"
-Verse 35, "Be dressed in readiness, keep your lamps lit."
+Verse 35, "Be dressed in readiness.
+Keep your lamps lit."
 Why?
 Verse 40, "Be ready, the Son of Man is coming at an hour you do not expect."
 Verse 46, "The master of the slave will come one day when he doesn't expect him, at an hour he doesn't know, cut him in pieces and assign him a place with the unbelievers."
 Chapter 13 verse 5, "I tell you, unless you repent, you will all likewise perish."
-Verse 9, "If that tree bears fruit, next year fine, if not, cut it down."
+Verse 9: "If that tree bears fruit, next year fine.
+If not, cut it down."
 And there's an escalating backdrop of judgment.
-Jesus now begins His ministry of warning...of warning.
+Jesus now begins His ministry of warning, of warning.

 There will be promises.
 There will be calls to follow Him.
 There will be words of blessing to those who do.
 But primarily the note that He sounds is warning of judgment.
 And with all the warnings that He gives, all the words of judgment, don't really reach the hard-hearted Pharisees and scribes, they just make them angrier, and angrier, and angrier and angrier until finally they get Him to the cross where they think they have silenced Him and satisfied themselves.
 But contrary to that, those sons of hell will not escape God's wrath.